 The effect of training frequency on strength is difficult to assess.
 There are strong proponents of both infrequent (once per week) and very frequent (6+ times per week) training approaches, both on a body-part and on a full-body basis.
 In the literature, there many relevant studies.
-Some of them control for the effect of increased volume while others do not.
-In this article, Chris Beardsley reviews what we currently know about how frequency affects strength gains, where volume is NOT maintained the same, since this is the way that most people use frequency as a variable (i.e. to increase volume).
+Some control for the effect of increased volume and others do not.
+In this article, Chris Beardsley (@SandCResearch) reviews what we currently know about how frequency affects strength gains, where volume is NOT maintained the same, since this is the way that most people use frequency as a variable.

 What is the background?

 Training frequency is often considered important for strength gains.
 However, training frequency is sometimes increased for the purposes of spreading the same training load over a larger number of weekly sessions and sometimes for indirectly increasing total weekly training volume.
 Therefore, it is important to consider what happens in both scenarios (maintaining weekly volume constant and allowing weekly volume to increase).
 This review considers the latter scenario.

 The purpose of this short review is to assess the effects of training frequency on strength gains measured by any metric in non-volume-matched studies of resistance-training-only interventions in both trained and untrained populations, where training frequency is >1 session per week.
-This involves the following selection criteria:
+This involves interventions meeting the following selection criteria:

-Including any intervention assessing the effects of training frequency on strength gains.
+Assessing the effects of training frequency on strength gains

 Measuring strength gains by any metric (dynamic/isoinertial/isometric/isokinetic)

 Not controlling for total weekly training volume

-Excluding interventions where resistance-training was performed for <1 session per week.
+Not involving resistance-training performed for <1 session per week.

 What is the effect of frequency on strength gains?